 Mercado Artesanal de la Ciudadela

-If you are short on time, make this your one stop for souvenir shopping in Mexico City.
-The Mercado Artesanal de la Ciudadela takes up a huge downtown city block, chock full of every kind of handicraft from all over Mexico.
+If you are short on time, make the Mercado Artesanal de la Ciudadela your one stop for souvenir shopping in Mexico City.
+This market takes up a huge downtown city block, chock full of every kind of handicraft from all over Mexico.
 They’ve got ceramics, textiles, glass, stone, jewelry, metal—you name it.

-Whether you are on a budget or have some cash to burn, you can find something here.
+Yes, it’s purely for tourists, but since there is lots of competition, the prices are reasonable.
+And the choices are endless.
+Whether you are on a budget or have some cash to burn, you can find something beautiful here to take home.

 Bazar Artesanal Mexicano in Coyoacan

-It’s about a 10-minute walk from the Museo Frida Kahlo.
+It’s about a 10-minute walk from the Museo Frida Kahlo, and about a 5-minute walk from the Mercado Coyoacán.

 Jardin del Arte / Coyoacan Artist Market (weekends only)